corey0211/MRWP-movie-reviews-project/README.md

 # MRWP-movie-reviews-project
-This project takes a dataset of amazon movie reviews and utilizing a network and clustering algorithms.
-It explores which subnetworks of movies have high clustering coefficients.
-It also identifies movie genres utilizing a dataset of [xxx] this can be used to find which movie genres are enjoyed by the same people.
+This project builds mainly on the Amazon Movie Reviews dataset to create a network of movie co-reviews ("co-liking") and applies the Louvain clustering algorithm in order to investigate whether movie communitites correspond roughly to genre.
-The purpose of this project is to create a better understanding of how different movie genres are related from a consumers perspective.
+The main contribution of this project is thus to the field of recommender systems mostly studied from a machine learning perspective (and based on social sciences knowledge) in order to allow for a better understanding and thus improvement of those systems through a network science lens.
-This knowledge can be used in order to improve movie reccomendations and create a general better understanding of movie audiance tastes.
 In order to start interacting with this project, make sure all frameworks from 'requirements.txt' are installed.
+The three main code files are:
+- Group Project MRWP.ipynb
+- network creation.ipynb
+- Percentages.ipynb
+and should be run in this exact order.
+For more information on each file see below.

 ### file Group Project MRWP.ipynb
 The file 'Group Project MRWP.ipynb' takes the file <<>>> and processes the data and creates the file 'PositiveReviews.csv', 'CompleteDataWithGenres.csv', '1%SampleDataset.csv', '10%Dataset.csv'.